 Is Gravlax Raw?

 Gravlax isn't raw, but it's not cooked either.
-It's cured salmon with salt, sugar, dill, and in this recipe, lots of grated beets.
+It's cured salmon made in salt, sugar, dill, and in this recipe, lots of grated beets.
 There are many different ways to cure meats.
 Some people use brining, smoking or drying.
 Gravlax is always cured with salt.
 Examples of cured meat are beef jerky, biltong or smoked salmon.

 Lox vs Smoked Salmon vs Gravlax